ahirechoti/EMS/README.md

 # EMS
 Core java EMS sample project.
+This project includes configurable logger function and CLI based execution.
+Hope this helps.

 create DB EMS and tables as